 This therapeutic foundation (understanding you as an individual) also means that the way I “intervene” or support you, will differ.
 Overall, my usual way of doing treatment brings together three compatible approaches: existential, humanistic, and mindfulness therapies.
 I also find that many people coming for therapy, especially if it is their first time, benefit by learning some concrete skills regarding their emotions, communication, thinking processes and so forth.
 Others gain a lot from simply clarifying their goals and stumbling blocks, identifying steps and solutions, and receiving support to put these into practice in daily life.

-I have over 15 years of experience in social service work with families, adults, adolescents with mental illness and intellectual & developmental disabilities.
-As a psychotherapist I have been practicing for seven years.
+I have over 25 years of experience in social service work with families, adults, adolescents with mental illness and intellectual & developmental disabilities.
+As a psychotherapist I have been practicing for twelve years.
 I have worked in community mental health with clients with a broad range of needs/goals as noted on my page.
 My academic focus has been on issues of diversity; I received an award for a student-led diversity project as well as another for distinguished doctoral research on the experiences of transgender and gender variant recipients of psychotherapy.
 Since undertaking that work, I have given several professional presentations to mental health professionals on improving services for gender-diverse clients.
 I achieved my dream of opening my own practice in 2015.